elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ```markdown
 ![Alt text for the image](path/to/image.png "Optional title")
 ```

-**Browse and Insert**: Click on the image icon in the formatting bar, browse your computer to find the image file, and insert it into your Qmd document.
+**Using visual editor**: Click on the image icon in the formatting bar, browse your computer to find the image file, and insert it into your Qmd document.

 ### Adding Links